-To ensure we have evidence of each child's progress, we use learning journals, class big books and Class Dojo.
+To ensure we have evidence of each child's progress, we use individual workbooks, class big books and Class Dojo.
 However, the EYFS statutory framework says that 'assessment should not entail prolonged breaks from interaction with children, nor require excessive paperwork'.
 To this end, we will record only key moments in children's development which are representative of where they are working in each area of learning, rather than evidencing multiple observations.

-- Individual work, mainly adult-led tasks, will be recorded in learning journals. - Big books will be used to reflect some of the practical learning that has taken place each week (across all areas of learning) and will include brief notes, photos, examples of work and quotes from children across each class. - Class Dojo will be used for individual observations, which may include photos and videos.
+- Individual work, mainly adult-led tasks, will be recorded in workbooks. - Big books will be used to reflect some of the practical learning that has taken place each week (across all areas of learning) and will include brief notes, photos, examples of work and quotes from children across each class. - Class Dojo will be used for individual observations, which may include photos and videos.
 These will be added to a child's portfolio to create a record of their progress across the areas of learning.
-We will also use the Class Story page to share some examples of what we have been learning with parents/guardians and the kinds of activities the children have engaged in.
+We will also use the Class Story page to share some examples of what we have been learning with parents/guardians and the kinds of activities the children have engaged in. - Each adult-led task will be recorded into class traffic-light file as ongoing assessment against key skills throughout the year.
+This provides a key document to refer to when making interim assessments for baseline, end of Autumn, end of Spring and end of year.